skyrocket-qy/distributed-system-knowledge/system-mode/multi-master/README.md

 ## How It Works

 When a write is made to any master node, that node updates its local data store and then propagates the change to all other master nodes in the system.
+This propagation often occurs via change logs or message queues, ensuring that all masters eventually receive the updates.
 Since writes can occur concurrently on different masters, conflicts can arise.
 For example, two clients might update the same piece of data on two different masters at the same time.

-**Conflict Resolution** is a critical aspect of multi-master systems.
+**[Conflict Resolution](../../conflict-resolution/README.md)** is a critical aspect of multi-master systems.
 Common strategies for handling conflicts include:
--   **Last Write Wins (LWW):** The write with the later timestamp overwrites the earlier one.
+-   **[Last Write Wins (LWW)](../../conflict-resolution/last-write-wins/README.md):** The write with the later timestamp overwrites the earlier one.
 This is simple to implement but can lead to data loss.
--   **Vector Clocks:** A more sophisticated timestamping mechanism that can detect concurrent updates and flag them for resolution.
+-   **[Vector Clocks](../../conflict-resolution/vector-clocks/README.md):** A more sophisticated timestamping mechanism that can detect concurrent updates and flag them for resolution, allowing for application-level merging.
+-   **[Conflict-free Replicated Data Types (CRDTs)](../../conflict-resolution/crdts/README.md):** Data structures that can be replicated across multiple servers, allowing concurrent updates without conflicts, and guaranteeing eventual consistency.
 -   **Application-Specific Logic:** The application itself is responsible for resolving conflicts, often by merging the conflicting changes or prompting a user for a decision.

 Replication between masters can be synchronous or asynchronous.
-Asynchronous replication is more common, as synchronous replication would introduce high latency for every write.
+Asynchronous replication is more common, as synchronous replication would introduce high latency for every write and negate some of the benefits of a multi-master setup.

 ## Pros & Cons